 The Food Standards Code can be changed through an application or a proposal.
 Proposals are prepared by FSANZ.

 Anyone can apply to change the Code.
-However, before you make an application you should determine whether the food product you want to supply complies with existing requirements.
+However, before you make an application you should determine whether the food product you want to supply complies with existing requirements in the Food Standards Code.

 Publication of applications